tarek-kerbedj/book_downloader_selenium/README.md

 ### PS : you might need to change the download settings in firefox in case the download dialogue pops up and crashes the program
 https://support.mozilla.org/en-US/kb/change-firefox-behavior-when-open-file

-# Disclaimer : This script is for educational purposes only and is only meant to clarify how Selenium works , downloading copywrited materials is illegal.